 Kitchen and utility room sinks faucets with various features, styles and applications.

 The Japanese aesthetic of imperfection and simplicity is expressed in the use of industrial style sink faucets and raw plumbing pipes.

 Raw copper plumbing pipes and valves, and industrial style sink faucets are a look sometimes embraced by avant garde architects.
 I adore my sink jewelry but piping has its own kind of graceful beauty that I also could easily live with in the right space.
 The Japanese put a name to the look – wabi-sabi – which is a bit of a catchall but then, so is “rustic.”
 In Africa and Asia, where sink fixtures can be affected by tropical weather, industrial style sink faucets are a practical approach often paired with concrete sinks.… Continue Reading

 Finally, a real boiling water faucet: 100° C/212° F!

-Recently a friend “boiled” water for my tea in the microwave so it never reached a rolling boil – bleeccch.
+Recently a friend “boiled” water for my tea in the microwave.
+It never reached a rolling boil – bleeccch.
 At my house, the trusty Braun water kettle is my favorite go-to appliance for morning coffee and my green-tea nightcap.
 So I was instantly drawn to the Quooker boiling water tap the moment I stumbled across this “quooky” video promo.
-I found (quieter) additional videos on using the faucet even more seductive.
-It’s expensive, of course.
-And oh, to be in England where it might be possible to give the latest object of my kitchen obsession a test pour.… Continue Reading
+I found less steamy additional videos on using the faucet even more fascinating.
+The difference between the Quooker and other instant-hot-water faucets is the boil.
+Water is heated to 100 degrees C or 212 degrees F.… Continue Reading

 A Kohler expert explains causes and solutions.